khous/tcss-343-hw6b/src/_Read_Me.txt

  I didn't want to alter the instructors code for startercode.Vertex which led me to work with edges instead).

-to work with this code, there are 2 .txt files for vertices and edges. the locations for these can either be Hard Coded in or read in from the command line from the Driver "FindPaths".
+to work with this code, there are 2 .txt files for vertices and edges. the locations for these can either be Hard Coded in or read in from the command line from the Driver "dijkstra.FindPaths".
 I've commented out both of these options, so in order to start this code the proper adjustments need to be made.